ALL Regular Rules are required plus these specific additional rules when creating your Exhibit

 VARIETY OF DISPLAY MATERIALS Use a wide variety of methods to visualize your topic.
 These might include photographs, maps, charts, diagrams, timelines, models, and artifacts from the time period.
 Be careful not to put too much on the exhibit.

 CONCISE LABELING Writing labels can be one of the most difficult things in an exhibit.
-You need to make the depth of your research obvious while staying within the 500-word limit.
+You need to make the depth of your research obvious while staying within the limitations.

 ORIGINALITY AND CREATIVITY You need to use imagination and creativity to prepare an exhibit.
 This does not necessarily mean you have to be artistic.
 You need to create a mood through the use of color, texture, and materials (for example, barbed wire with a ranching theme).